IbcAlpha/IBC/userguide.md

    number.
 Now open the script files with a text editor and ensure that the TWS_MAJOR_VRSN variable is set correctly.

-7. At this stage, everything is set up to run IBC with its default settings, which will start TWS and log it into the IBKR demo user.
-It is worthwhile doing this just to check that everything works before customising it to suit your needs.
-To do this, run the relevant shell script (`StartTWS.bat` on Windows, `twsstart.sh` on Unix) from the IBC installation folder.
+8. At this stage, everything is set up to run IBC with its default settings, which will start TWS and attempt to log it into your paper-trading user.
+It is worthwhile doing this to check that everything works before further customising it to suit your needs.
+To do this, run the relevant shell script (`StartTWS.bat` on Windows, `twsstart.sh` on Unix, `twsstartmacos.sh` on macOS) from the IBC installation folder.
    If everything is satisfactory, shut down IBC by closing TWS in the usual way.

-   Note that when you start IBC, information about the startup process is logged to a file to aid diagnosing any faults that may occurr.
+   Note that when you start IBC, information about the startup process is logged to a file to aid diagnosing any faults that may occur.
 You will be notified of the log file name during the startup sequence.

-8. Edit the configuration file (`config.ini`) in the encrypted `ibc` folder using a text editor such as Notepad.
+9. Now you can edit the configuration file `config.ini` to make any further customisations you need.
 See *Configuring IBC* for further information.

-9. If you did not install TWS and IBC in their default locations, and store the configuration file in the recommended location, you will have to edit the shell scripts in the IBC installation folder accordingly.
+10. If you did not install TWS and IBC in their default locations, and store the configuration file in the recommended location, you will have to edit the shell scripts in the IBC installation folder accordingly.
 They contain comments that will help you do this correctly.

-10. If you intend to run API programs to connect with TWS, you will need to manually edit the API settings in TWS's Global Configuration Dialog.
+11. If you intend to run API programs to connect with TWS, you will need to manually edit the API settings in TWS's Global Configuration Dialog.

 ### Prerequisites